trezor/trezor-suite/suite-native/app/README.md

 1. Open `suite-native/app/ios/TrezorSuite.xcworkspace` in Xcode (from cli `xed suite-native/app/ios`)
 1. Hit ▶️ `Run` button

+It is also possible for development purposes to connect Trezor emulator to iOS simulator (not physical device) if you turn on the feature flag `Connect device` in DEV utils.

 ## Aliases

 You can use shorter versions of previous script commands OR navigate to suite-native/app folder and run scripts from there.